-GOOD NEWS EVERYONE!
-We received our Certificate of Approval from the Texas Workforce Commission on August 24, 2016 and had our first graduate on September 12, 2017.
-We started our most recent classes on August 14, 2018 and students can start any month.
-We are starting the beginning of our new semester – Course 1 on March 19, 2019.
+San Antonio received the Certificate of Approval from the Texas Workforce Commission on August 24, 2016 and had our first graduate on September 12, 2017.
 We are scheduling appointments for interested students to call us and register.
 Please call Steve or Laura at 210-541-8400 to start the classes or come in and look at the facilities.
 Classes will be small and personal, but we do have space to grow.

 We are continuously updating the curriculum to include new therapeutic approaches and improve on old techniques.